The Global HIV/AIDS Epidemic

 - In 2002, President Bush announced the International Mother and Child HIV Prevention Initiative focused on 12 African and 2 Caribbean countries.

-- The creation of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2003 brought significant new attention and funding to address the global epidemic, as well as TB and malaria.11 PEPFAR authorized up to $15 billion over 5 years, primarily for bilateral programs and multilateral contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund) as well as UNAIDS.
-In 2008, PEPFAR was reauthorized for an additional 5 years at up to $48 billion.
-In FY 2012, Congress appropriated $5.1 billion for bilateral HIV and $1.3 billion for the Global Fund, totaling $6.4 billion.
-The President’s FY 2014 budget request for bilateral HIV programs is $4.9 billion, which would represent a decrease of more than 200 million (5%) below FY 2012 levels.
-The Global Fund request is for $1.65 billion, a 27% increase.12
+- The creation of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2003 brought significant new attention and funding to address the global epidemic, as well as TB and malaria.9 PEPFAR authorized up to $15 billion over 5 years, primarily for bilateral programs and multilateral contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria (The Global Fund) as well as UNAIDS.
+In 2008, PEPFAR was reauthorized for an additional 5 years at up to $48 billion and, in 2013, the PEPFAR Stewardship and Oversight Act of 2013 extended a number of existing authorities and strengthened the oversight of the program through updated reporting requirements, among other things.10 In FY 2014, Congress appropriated a total of $4.9 billion for bilateral HIV and $1.65 billion for the Global Fund, totaling $6.5 billion.
+The President’s FY 2015 budget request for bilateral HIV programs is $4.9 billion.
+The Global Fund request is for $1.35 billion, which would represent a decrease of $300 million below FY 2014 levels.
+This $300 million could be provided to the Global Fund through a new “Opportunity, Growth, and Security Initiative” proposed in the President’s budget, which is subject to Congressional approval.
+Even if approved, U.S. contributions to the Global Fund are also contingent on the amount of support provided by other donors – as mandated by Congress, U.S. Global Fund contributions cannot exceed 33% of funding from all sources.11

-- Today, there are multiple federal departments, agencies, and programs that address the global epidemic, and the U.S. government is the single largest donor to international HIV efforts in the world, including the largest donor to the Global Fund.12, 13
+- Today, there are multiple federal departments, agencies, and programs that address the global epidemic, and the U.S. government is the single largest donor to international HIV efforts in the world, including the largest donor to the Global Fund.11, 12

 The Global Response to HIV/AIDS